DanbisDev/NomicGPT/README.md

 4. Copy the bot token and paste it as `DISCORD_TOKEN`
 5. Go to the "General Information" section and copy the Application ID as `CLIENT_ID`
 6. In the "OAuth2" > "URL Generator" section:
-   - Select "bot" and "applications.commands" scopes
+   - Select "bot" scope
-   - Select necessary permissions (Send Messages, Use Slash Commands)
+   - Select necessary permissions (Send Messages, Read Message History, Add Reactions)
    - Use the generated URL to invite your bot to a server

 ## Usage